canonical/ubuntu-cloud-docs/docs/azure/azure-how-to/instances/launch-ubuntu-images.rst

     # between commands as certain Azure features are only supported by specific
     # Ubuntu image lines.
     UBUNTU_IMAGE_URN="..."

+Familiarity with `Azure Virtual Machine size and series naming`_ is also helpful, as some images can only be deployed on specific hardware.

 Create a resource group
 -----------------------